Last Updated on September 12, 2023

 - Don’t forget to save your largest bulbs for replanting!

 Bonus tip: In late winter, when the garlic in your pantry is getting sprouty, plant it in a container inside your house for tasty garlic scallions!
-More details here.
+Here’s how to grow vegetables indoors any time of year.

-Have you ever growing garlic?
+Have you ever tried growing your own garlic?
 Now that you know how to grow garlic, think you might try it this season?

 Pin to save this info on how to grow garlic for later!